dbirks/react-workshop/DAY_2_QUIZ.md

 3. What is JSX?
 How does it differ from HTML?
   - a user-friendly way to have javascript make html elements. small differences like class vs className.
 4. What are props?
 What is its data type?
-  - props are what are passed to a component. any
+  - props are what are passed to a component. object
 5. What does JSX compile down to?
   - jsx compiles down to javascript
 6. What is create react app?